-The Charity Trustees are responsible for preparing a Trustees' annual report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The trustees are responsible for preparing the Trustees' Report and the financial statements in accordance with applicable law and United Kingdom Accounting Standards including Financial Reporting Standard 102: The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-The law applicable to charities in England and Wales requires the Charity Trustees to prepare financial statements for each year which give a true and fair view of the state of affairs of the Trust and of the incoming resources and application of resources of the Trust for that period.
-In preparing the financial statements the Trustees are required to:
+The law applicable to charities in England & Wales requires the trustees to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the charity and of the income and expenditure of the charity for that period.
+In preparing these financial statements, the trustees are required to:

-- a. select suitable accounting policies and then apply them consistently; - b. observe the methods and principles in the applicable Charities SORP: - c. make judgements and estimates that are reasonable and prudent; - d. state whether applicable accounting standards have been followed, subject to any material departures that must be disclosed and explained in the financial statements; - e. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Trust will continue in business.
+- a. select suitable accounting policies and then apply them consistently; - b. observe the methods and principles in the Charities SORP; - c. make judgements and accounting estimates that are reasonable and prudent; - d. state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements, and - e. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charity will continue in business.

-The Trustees are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Trust and to enable them to ensure that the financial statements comply with the requirements of the Charities Act 2011, the applicable Charities (Accounts and Reports) Regulations, and the provisions of the Trust Deed.
-They are also responsible for safeguarding the assets of the Trust and taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The trustees are responsible for maintaining proper accounting records which disclose with reasonable accuracy at any time the financial position of the charity and enable them to ensure that the financial statements comply with the Charities Act 2011, the Charity (Accounts and Reports) Regulations 2008 and the provisions of the trust deed/constitution.
+They are also responsible for safeguarding the assets of the charity and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Trustees are responsible for the maintenance and integrity of the Trust and financial information included on the Trust's website in accordance with legislation in the United Kingdom governing the preparation and dissemination of financial statements.
+The trustees are responsible for the maintenance and integrity of the charity and financial information included on the charity's website.
+The trustees are responsible for the maintenance and integrity of the charity and financial information included on the charity's website.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.